borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

         - fail
 ```

+<span class="minilink minilink-addedin">Zabbix 7.0+</span>
+This hook requires the Zabbix server be running version 7.0+

 <span class="minilink minilink-addedin">Authentication Methods</span>
 Authentication can be accomplished via `api_key` or `username` and `password`.
 If both are declared, `api_key` will be chosen.